crispinprojects/talkcalendar/README.md

 * [Sqlite](https://www.sqlite.org/index.html) is open source and in the [public domain](https://www.sqlite.org/copyright.html).

 * [Flite](http://www.festvox.org/flite/) Flite (festival-lite) is a small fast portable speech synthesis system.
 The core Flite library was originally developed by Alan W Black and the history of the project together with other contributors can be found [here](https://github.com/festvox/flite).
 Flite is free software and the core code has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
 It is an official Debian package and labeled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis).
-Because different distributions are using different versions of Flite the latest version 2.3 has been compiled from source and is used locally by Talk Calendar.
-You can compile the latest Flite source code for yourself which can be downloaded from [github](https://github.com/festvox/flite).

 * [Debian](https://www.debian.org/)